Blog Post

 In a block marked as "use asm";, all advanced JavaScript features can be deactivated until a violation occurs (for example, until a reference to an object is cleared).

-Typically, asm.js code is not written by hand, but rather it is the result of compiling code from another language — usually C or C++.
+Typically, asm.js code isn’t written by hand, rather it’s the result of compiling code from another language — usually C or C++.
 To create asm.js-optimized code, Emscripten — an LLVM-to-JavaScript compiler tool — was created.
 LLVM is a popular tool in many native development toolchains.
 It defines an intermediate representation (LLVM IR) that sets out a low-level language similar to assembly.
 In native development steps, this intermediate code can already be heavily optimized and easily translated to the target architecture (i.e. the CPU architecture/instruction set the code should be run on, like x86 or ARM).
-Emscripten reads this intermediate representation and translates it to asm.js with additional optimization steps in the middle.
+Emscripten reads this intermediate representation and translates it to asm.js, with additional optimization steps in the middle.

 Before asm.js code is generated, LLVM intermediate representation is generated.